atooma/lua-engine-doc/src/FACEBOOK.rst

    .. py:method:: getScope()
    :returns: scope on which user is logged in

-.. function:: removeAuth({ email = "", scope = "" })
+.. function:: removeAuth({ userid = "", scope = "" })

-  "Remove auth for email user, on specified scopes"
+  "Remove auth for userid, on specified scopes"

   :param str scope: list of scopes
-  :param str email: user mail address
+  :param str userid: userid
   :raises: ACCOUNT_NOT_FOUND: account could not be found
   :raises: SCOPE_NOT_FOUND: scope could not be found

+.. function:: addSubscription({ userId = userid, object = "", fields = "" })

+  "Adds a subscription on certain user feed"

+  :param str userid: userid
+  :param str object: object type that this subscription applies to
+  :param str fields: fields of the subscription